Long distance optical transport of ultracold atoms: A compact setup using a Moir\'e lens: Discussion and summary

 Another feature of the Moir\'e lens that needs to be taken into consideration is its finite focusing efficiency $\eta$.
 As described in Bernet {\it et al.}\cite{MoireExp,MoireTheory}, $\eta$, defined as the amount of power in the focal spot divided by the total power input to the lens, varies with the relative angle between the phase plates of the lens as sinc$^2(\theta/2)$ and has a maximum value of $\sim$53\%.
-This variation in power can be counterbalanced by e.g. acousto-optic techniques.
+The peak value is limited to $53\%$ mainly as a result of the finite size of the pixels used in the phase plates to realize the continuous phase pattern, leading to half of the power being lost in other diffraction orders.
+In practice, the other diffraction orders are co-propagating with the used beam but with foci far away from the used order.
+All orders are eventually sent into a beam dump.
+Although the peak efficiency is limited, the variation in efficiency when varying $\theta$ can be counterbalanced by e.g. acousto-optic techniques.
 In our setup, we vary $\theta$ from -14.7 degrees to -36.9 degrees, resulting in an $\eta$ variation of 1.5\%, which enables transport even without compensating for the change in $\eta$.
 We note that even larger transport ranges can be achieved with acceptable changes in $\eta$ by shifting the required focal range to lie around $\theta=0$ by utilizing an additional offset lens.
 In fact, we transported our samples up to 465 mm in one direction, i.e. into the quartz cell.
 However, insufficient vacuum conditions in the quartz cell turned out to limit the transport efficiency.
+Furthermore, an even smoother motion profile can potentially improve the transport efficiency.

 To summarize, we have demonstrated transport of ultracold atoms over a large distance of 465 mm using a varifocal Moir\'e lens with up to 70\% transfer efficiency and negligible change in the temperature of the atomic cloud.
 In comparison to previous techniques, our setup is very compact, less prone to vibrations, and uses a relatively cheap mechanically driven rotation stage instead of an expensive air-bearing stage.
 Secondly, the lens material, fused silica, has excellent thermal properties at high optical powers needed for trapping atoms, making it superior to fluid-based lenses.
 Our method will be useful for experiments requiring a simple, robust, and compact optical setup for transporting cold atoms.